-Her range of guests has included Rita Cosby, The Marshall Project’s Bill Keller, Vanity Fair media critic Michael Wolff, Dan Rather, Helen Thomas, Bob Woodruff, Al Roker, Brian Kilmeade and Harry Smith, among many others.
+Her range of guests has included The New York Times’ Maggie Haberman, Rita Cosby, The Marshall Project’s Bill Keller, “Fire & Fury: Inside the Trump White House” author and media critic Michael Wolff, Dan Rather, Helen Thomas, Bob Woodruff and Al Roker, among many others.

 She is a sought-after commentator on the topic of media and public perception, having appeared on countless news and talk shows around the country.
 An accomplished public speaker, she has keynoted, moderated and facilitated at events for organizations throughout the United States about media and communications issues.

 In her role at Fair Media Council, Clement serves as the voice of the public in news matters, to ensure news coverage is responsible and the media remains responsive and respectful to the public it serves.
 She also creates programming to help the public understand news and appreciate its importance to American society.

 Her interest in news and how it works began at an early age: One day her father told her if she wanted to be successful in life, she’d need to understand business.
 He then handed her a copy of the Wall Street Journal and asked her to read it every day.
 She was in the fourth grade.
 Over time, she cultivated her media habits to include a variety of dailies, news magazines and more and used them to broaden her understanding of classroom teachings.
 She soon began writing for publication and served as the editor of every school publication from eighth grade through college.
 In college, while serving as the news editor of Hofstra Chronicle, she made headlines around the country for writing an investigative news story that forced the resignation of a tenured professor.